herenhuang/myplace/QUIZ_TYPE_SELECTOR.md

 ```
 START: What kind of quiz do I want?

-Q1: Are the possible results pre-defined characters or types?
+Q1: Are the results pre-defined characters/types (e.g., Harry Potter houses)?
 ├─ YES → Archetype Quiz
 └─ NO → Continue to Q2

+Q2: Do I want users to experience a continuous story with recurring characters?
+├─ YES → Continue to Q3
+└─ NO → Continue to Q4

+Q3: Is there a natural timeline (days/weeks/phases)?
+├─ YES → Narrative Quiz
+└─ NO → Story-Matrix Quiz (disconnected scenarios work better)

-Q2: Do I want 100+ unique, personalized combinations?
+Q4: Do I want 100+ unique, personalized combinations?
 ├─ YES → Story-Matrix Quiz
-└─ NO → Continue to Q3

-Q3: Should every user get a truly unique result?
-├─ YES → Story-Matrix Quiz
-└─ NO → Archetype Quiz

-Q4: Am I comfortable with AI selecting the final result?
-├─ YES → Either works! (lean Story-Matrix for variety)
 └─ NO → Archetype Quiz
 ```